A client recently lost her partner rather suddenly. She was fairly dependent on him for most things.

 2. Write a List of Things a Partner Did or Could Have Done for You, that You Would like Help With.

-Some of the things Silkie’s partner did for her, that she is asking lots of supporters to choose from:
+Here are some of the things Silkie’s partner did for her, that she is asking lots of supporters to choose from:

 Make a phone call for me or sit with me while I make the phone call